samarjahanahmedburney/Titanic_survival_prediction/README.md

 ### Data Preprocessing & Feature Engineering
 - Handle missing values and outliers.
 - Encode categorical features (`Sex`, `Embarked`) using one-hot encoding.
-- Scale numerical features as needed.
-- Create new features like `FamilySize` and `Family`.

 ### Models Used
 - Logistic Regression